pyscaffold/pyscaffoldext-django/README.rst

    distribute it as a `package data`_, accessing it via `importlib.resources`_.
    (Please note resources are supposed to be immutable and not re-written to disk)
 #.
 Allow the person installing your package to specify a different
    configuration via environment variables.
-According to the `mozilla tutorials`_, the library `dj-database-url`_ is good for that.
+According to the `Mozilla's tutorials`_, the library `dj-database-url`_ is good for that.
 #.
 Place your SQLite database `somewhere in the user home`_.